-The deep green, oval shaped leaves of Verbascum grow close to the ground, allowing the flowers to steal the show.
-The plants look wonderful in cottage gardens, dry and coastal gardens.
+The soft, fluffy, deep green, oval shaped leaves of Verbascum grow close to the ground, with a rugged handsomeness, but they bow low, allowing the flowers to steal the show.
+The snails

 Plant your Verbascum in a full sun to part shade position.
-They thrive in any well drained, soils, even alkaline conditions, but in poorly drained boggy soils the plants tend to rot.
+They thrive in any well drained, soils, even in alkaline conditions, but in poorly drained boggy soils the plants tend to rot.
 It is best to choose an area out of harsh winds, or you will have to be prepared to stake.
 Water in, then you will only have to bother if rainfall is low, they become quite dry tolerant once they are established.

 Verbascum Collection, one of each variety, separately labelled.
-Includes Rosetta, Flush of White, White Blush and Violetta.
+Includes ‘White Blush’, ‘Flush of White’, ‘Violetta’ and ‘Rosetta’.

-Verbascum Collection Valued at $54.00, SAVE $4.50.
+Verbascum Collection Valued at $58.00, SAVE $3.00.

 Supplied as: Pots